Long-time educator helps build a brighter future for Flint’s youngest children behind the scenes

 - Head Start programs housed in FCS buildings, growing from no such programs in 2015-16, to half-day programs in 2016-17, and full-day programs in 2017-18.

-- Montessori classes held at Durant-Tuuri-Mott Elementary (a K-7 school), growing from last school year’s K-1 pilot program to two K-2 classrooms in school year 2017-18, along with another Great School Readiness (GSRP) classroom.
+- Montessori classes held at Durant-Tuuri-Mott Elementary (a K-7 school), growing from a K-1 pilot program to two K-2 classrooms in 2017-18, along with another Great School Readiness (GSRP) classroom.

-- And most impressively, the city of Flint will soon host an Educare Center.
+- And most impressively, Flint now hosts an Educare Center.
 Educare centers are model institutions for providing early childhood services, with highly trained specialists, research-based techniques and rigorous evaluation of programs.
-FCS and the Mott Foundation are playing critical roles in establishing the new center.
+FCS and the Mott Foundation played critical roles in establishing the new center.

 Community stakeholders recognize Barkley’s contributions.
-According to former FCS Early Childhood Director Michelle McQueen: “Mary Barkley has been instrumental in building strong relationships between the community’s early childhood agencies and the Flint Community Schools.
+According to Michelle McQueen, literacy coordinator for birth to age 5 at Genesee Intermediate School District: “Mary Barkley has been instrumental in building strong relationships between the community’s early childhood agencies and the Flint Community Schools.
 These relationships along with her involvement with community agencies have directly led to more school readiness opportunities and resources for Flint children.”

 Alongside the new Educare center and expanding Montessori and Head Start programs, there are plans to integrate student behavioral supports with early literacy.
 Barkley also remains focused on what she sees as the key to early childhood—parents.